 That means there are quite a few pieces that need to be moved to ensure your conversion funnel is working as it should.

 What can conversion rate optimization do for your business?

 1. You can have a fighting chance against Goliath competitors

-Every time I think of competition, I think of this simple yet profound quote:
+Every time we think of competition, we think of this simple yet profound quote:

 The strong eat the weak.

 It’s true in life, and it’s true in business.

 Ecommerce is extremely competitive.
 Just look at the increase in sales within the industry over the span of eight years:

 New players are entering your space every single day with the sole goal of snatching up your customers.

 The only way to combat this is to make your customers so loyal to you that the competition doesn’t matter.